bodote/cheatsheets/spring_boot_testing.md

 * `@DataMongoTest`: Tries to provide an in-memory mongo testing setup
 * `@SpringBootTest`: Kompletter Integrationtest: hier kann man im TestCode auch `@Autowired` verwenden !
 As of Spring Boot >= 2.1, we no longer need to load the `@ExtendWith(SpringExtension.class)` because it's included as a meta annotation in the Spring Boot test annotations like `@DataJpaTest`, `@WebMvcTest`, and `@SpringBootTest`.

+### Caching of Test slices
+the Spring context is cached across tests for test slices (like `@WebMvcTest` see above).
+If the two test classes are in the **same module** and they have the **same configuration** (meaning that they are not configuring different beans or different properties), then the Spring context will be loaded only once and shared across those tests.

 ## SpringBootTest (Integrationtest)
 ### arguments
 By default, `@SpringBootTest` will not start a server.